 The old lady is reading.

 He kicked the ball.

 I am tired.
-15. \$0)
+15. 30

 She sings.

-The dog is hungry.
+The dog is hungry. and the second second

 You are late.
-A A A A A A A A A A A A A A A A A A A
+AND THE

 The elephant spoke on the telephone.

 My puppy bit my ball.

 I baked a cake.